 Where does that leave boaters today?
 While the inroads so far are small, there's light at the end of the tunnel.
 Gulf Oil already sells B16 at several East Coast marinas, and many stations that advertise ethanol-free gasoline are actually using B16.
 Marine gas-dock owners across the country say they would like to sell B16, and many of their customers are willing to pay a premium for ethanol-free gas.

 "If the demand for biobutanol can be increased, the capacity will go up, and the price will likely drop," says Kennedy, "making it a much more attractive alternative to ethanol."
 For now, boaters need to remain vigilant about putting only E10 or ethanol-free fuel in their boats.
 There is only one small label on E15 (gas with 15 percent ethanol) pumps, and often it is the lowest priced option.
 BoatUS continues to advocate for reform of the Renewable Fuel Standard and greater support for alternatives like biobutanol.
-Keep on watch for Action Alerts from the BoatUS Government Affairs team on this and other critical boating issues, or visit Advocacy.BoatUS.com for the latest information.
+Keep on watch for Action Alerts from the BoatUS Government Affairs team on this and other critical boating issues, or visit the BoatUS Government Affairs website for the latest information.